Cost of Poor Quality (COPQ): Meaning, Formula & Examples

 External Failure Costs:

-External failure cost occurs when output from an activity is not as per the requirement & captured at the customer end.
+External failure cost occurs when output from an activity is not as per the requirement and captured at the customer end.

 The hidden cost of poor quality :

 These are additional costs of quality that are hidden & do not appear on the COPQ calculation sheet.
-These are intangible & difficult to measure.
+They are intangible and difficult to measure.

 • Lost order/sale